 A post-mortem will be carried out as soon as possible, usually within two to three working days of a person's death.
 In some cases, it may be possible for it to take place within 24 hours.
 Depending upon when the examination is due to take place, you may be able to see the body before the post-mortem is carried out.

-The post-mortem will take place in an examination room that looks similar to an operating theatre.
+The post-mortem takes place in an examination room that looks similar to an operating theatre.
 The examination room will be licensed and inspected by the HTA.

 During the procedure, the deceased person's body is opened and the organs removed for examination.
 A diagnosis can sometimes be made by looking at the organs.